MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

     - /payments/features/tokenization/
 ---

-To process recurring payments, MultiSafepay encrypts the customer's sensitive payment details for secure storage.
-The encrypted payment details can be referenced through a non-sensitive identifier, also called 'token'.

-In subsequent payments, tokens can be used for:
+Recurring payments involves MultiSafepay encrypting customers' sensitive payment details and storing them securely as a non-sensitive identifier, known as a "token", to enable quick, easy repeat payments, e.g.:

-- **One-click payments**: The customer selects stored details for a frictionless checkout.
+- **One-click payments:** The customer selects stored details for faster checkout.
-- **Subscriptions**: The merchant uses the token to schedule payments periodically.
+- **Subscriptions:** You use the token to collect payments at specific intervals, e.g. weekly, monthly.
-- **Unscheduled**: The merchant uses the token for event-triggered payments e.g. toppping up an in-app balance.
+- **Unscheduled payments:** You use the token for event-triggered payments, e.g. mobile top-up when no credit left on phone.

+### Benefits

+- Subsequent payments are exempt from [SCA and 2FA](/payment-regulations/sca/).
+- MultiSafepay is responsible for [PCI DSS](/payment-regulations/pci-dss/) compliant storage of payment details.
+- Customers can save multiple tokens.

+{{< blue-notice >}}
+Tokens are stored at account level rather than website level.
+If you operate multiple websites from a single MultiSafepay account, you can also offer cross-domain recurring payments, i.e. tokenize a customer's details on Website A and offer one-click payments on Website B.
+{{< /blue-notice >}}

+## How it works

+{{< details title="Supported payment methods" >}}

+- American Express
+- Bancontact
+- iDEAL
+- Maestro
+- Mastercard
+- SEPA Direct Debit
+- Sofort
+- Visa

+{{< /details >}}

 ### Initial payment

+1. The customer gives you consent to store their payment details and verifies their identity with 3D Secure.
-During the initial payment, customers are always asked to verify their identity through 3D Secure.
-Upon processing the payment, we encrypt the payment details for secure storage on our own servers.
-We return a non-sensitive token which is linked to the encrypted payment details.
-You can use the token to process recurring payments without needing to handle or store sensitive payment details.
+2. MultiSafepay encrypts the payment details during processing and stores them securely on our servers.
+We return to you a non-sensitive token that references the encrypted payment details.
+3. You can use the token to process recurring payments without needing to handle or store sensitive payment details.

-Optionally, the amount for the initial payment can be set to `0`.
-In this case, no funds are transferred, but if the payment details are valid, a token is created.
-This is also called [Zero Authorization](/features/zero-authorization/).

 {{< mermaid class="text-center" >}}